EmiRoberti77/oracle_bucket_upload/README.md

 # Step 1: Install the OCI CLI

-The Oracle Cloud Infrastructure Command Line Interface (OCI CLI) is a powerful tool for interacting with Oracle Cloud services.
+The Oracle Cloud Infrastructure Command Line Interface (OCI CLI) is a tool for interacting with Oracle Cloud services. it allows you to access and configure all resources

 # 1.1 Install Using the Install Script (Recommended but you can also use brew)